What is Contract for difference trading?

 - No time decay factor

-- Access a wide range of global markets from one online CFD trading account
+- Access a wide range of global markets from one online account

-Remember leverage can be a double-edged sword as both gains and losses are magnified, therefore risk management is essential!
+Remember leverage can be a double-edged sword as both profit and loss are magnified, therefore risk management is essential!

-- Liquidity / Gapping Risk – Liquidity risk is a reality of trading on any market.
-Market prices can move very quickly and sometimes skip one or more price points.
-Gapping is a fundamental risk of trading CFDs.
-For example, the price of a CFD could fall from $3.71 to $3.60 without trading at any of the prices in between.
-If you had placed a stop-loss or trade to sell this CFD at $3.69, your order may only be executed at the next available sell price, $3.60 (or less) in this case, or alternatively not executed at all (depending on the order type).
+- Liquidity / Gapping Risk – Liquidity risk is a constant reality of trading on any financial market.
+Market prices can at times move extremely quickly.
+This can result in one or more price points being skipped as price moves.
+This gapping in prices is a key risk when trading CFDs.
+The high leverage ratios therefore means any gains or losses due to the price gap are magnified.
+For example, the price of a CFD could fall from $3.71 to $3.60 without trading at any of the price levels in between.
+If you had placed a stop-loss, short sell order or any market order to sell the CFD at $3.69, your trade may only be executed at the next available sell price, $3.60 (or less) in this case, or possibly not executed at all (if not using a market order type).
 This ‘gapping’ is most prevalent in times of low liquidity and at the start of trading sessions.
 This is exacerbated on derivative financial instruments that have a long period closed between trading sessions, such as share CFDs.

 - CFD trading carries a high level of risk to your capital and can result in losses that exceed your initial deposit.